Managing the room

 The touchscreen dims between the hours of 7:00 pm and 7:00 am in the meeting room’s local time zone.
 When the touchscreen is dimmed, a screensaver displays the current time.
 Tap the screen to switch the backlight on.
 The touchscreen will not dim again until one hour after it is touched.
 This setting is not configurable.

 In the General tab, select a language from the Language drop-down list to change the language presented on the touchscreen.
 To change the timezone displayed on the touchscreen, select a time zone from the Time Zone drop-down list.

-On the Windows 10 interface, you can enable a presentation help panel on the touchscreen to provide users with information about connecting presentation sources.
+You can enable a presentation help panel on the touchscreen to provide users with information about connecting presentation sources.
 Select an option from the Presentation Help on Home Screen drop-down list to display presentation help as a tile on the homescreen or a tab on the right-hand side of the screen.

 If the Override Presentation Help option is selected, you can customize the text displayed in the presentation help panel.
 This allows you to provide help to participants about connecting presentation sources to the Teamline system.
 To add presentation help text, enter up to five text strings in the Presentation Help Text fields.
 On Teamline 5250 systems, you can also add icons and labels for the video inputs in the presentation help panel.
 For example:

 For more information about adding icons and labels, see Configuring video input on the Teamline 5250 system.